ULHPC/tutorials/tools/conda/README.md

   ```
   Press enter to select the default option displayed within brackets.

-To setup the environment log-out and log-in again.
-Now you can use `micromamba`, including the auto-completion feature.
+To activate the new environment log-out and log-in again.
+You now can use `micromamba` in the login and compute nodes, including the auto-completion feature.

 ### Managing environments